East–West Schism: Experience of God versus scholasticism

-Lossky argues the difference in East and West is because of the Catholic Church's use of pagan metaphysical philosophy (and scholasticism) rather than actual experience of God called theoria, to validate the theological dogmas of Catholic Christianity.
+Lossky argues that the difference between East and West lies in the Catholic Church's use of pagan metaphysical philosophy (and scholasticism) rather than the actual experience of God, called theoria, to validate the theological dogmas of Catholic Christianity.
 For this reason, Lossky states that Eastern Orthodox and Catholics have become "different men".
 Other Eastern Orthodox theologians such as Romanides and Metropolitan Hierotheos of Nafpaktos have made similar pronouncements.
 According to the Orthodox teachings, theoria can be achieved through ascetic practices like hesychasm, which was condemned as a heresy by Barlaam of Seminara.

-Eastern Orthodox theologians charge that, in contrast to Eastern Orthodox theology, western theology is based on philosophical discourse which reduces humanity and nature to cold mechanical concepts.
+Eastern Orthodox theologians charge that, in contrast to Eastern Orthodox theology, Western theology is based on philosophical discourse that reduces humanity and nature to cold, mechanical concepts.

 Roman Catholicism rationalizes even the sacrament of the Eucharist: it interprets spiritual action as purely material and debases the sacrament to such an extent that it becomes in its view a kind of atomistic miracle.
-The Orthodox Church has no metaphysical theory of Transsubstantiation, and there is no need of such a theory.
+The Orthodox Church has no metaphysical theory of Transubstantiation, and there is no need of such a theory.
 Christ is the Lord of the elements and it is in His power to do so that 'every thing, without in the least changing its physical substance' could become His Body.
 Christ's Body in the Eucharist is not physical flesh.